kunakl07/orcasite/CONTRIBUTING.md

 ### Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at admin@orcasound.net.
+Instances of abusive, harassing or otherwise, unacceptable behavior may be reported by contacting the project team at admin@orcasound.net.
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
 The project team is